 We loved each other, this unique band of talented people.
 We held a knowledge of each other’s foibles that provoked in equal measure exasperated tension and affectionate shorthand.
-Sharp words and kind gestures survived together in a cooperative paradox, while we, children all, relished the joy of climbing two flights of dusty stairs to dig out velvet treasures in which to dress up and show off.
+Sharp words and kind gestures survived together in a cooperative paradox, while we, children all, relished the joy of climbing two flights of dusty stairs to dig out brocade treasures in which to dress up and show off.

 And now those treasures have been packed away.
 We humped boxes of shifts, mummers’ rags, velvet Venetians, medieval hoods and the makings of a white bear down those stairs and into a van.
 The dismantled maypole will be taken to Kent, the rest will go into storage until the Lions can find a new home.

 We should have felt sad.
 There was poignancy, yes, but with it the sense of excitement that throwing things out and moving on can engender.
 We talked a lot about stuff while we were working.
 We all carry so much unnecessary stuff in our lives.
 I recently had tea with some people from the Lebanon and Iran who had been forced by war or revolution to abandon all that they owned and leave the country.
 They took with them only intelligence, knowledge and their love for each other.
 They continued to live and they lived well.